“Patriarchy has no gender.” – bell hooks

 - This is one we surely all know well.
 The way women and men are represented by the media.
 The negativity, double standard, sexism, racism and misogynistic attitudes that somehow still prevail.
-Challenge the media, the way people think its okay to talk about human beings.
+Challenge the media and the way people think it is okay to talk about human beings.

 “Men cannot sit back and say, ‘Well, I’m not rich and powerful; that’s not me.’
 It is you – if you are not actively dismantling the patriarchy, you are factually benefiting from it.
 Are you uncomfortable?
 Good.
 You should be.
 Discomfort is a reminder that privilege is being questioned, and this revolutionary moment is one in which we must defy, disobey, and disrupt the patriarchy, everywhere.” – Mona Eltahawy

 There’s still a lot more to learn about patriarchy and how we can all play our part in changing it.
 Many of the quotes in this article comes from books talking about this in great detail and so if you fancy a read here are some of our top picks.
 Read them, share them, collect them, whatever.
 These books from professionals that can give you a wider, fuller idea of patriarchal concepts and how to break them might be the all we need to be part of the change.

 - Why Does Patriarchy Persist?
 Carol Gilligan and Naomi Snider (or anything by Carol Gilligan, really).

 - Nasty Women: Feminism, Resistance, and Revolution in Trump’s America.
 Edited by Samhita Mukhopadhyay.

 - I Don’t Want to Talk About It: Overcoming the Secret Legacy of Male Depression.
 Terrence Real.